December-ways 1864 | Dawn to Noon | Cupola

 :57

-At last, the ecstatic songs the Wren, gravid and hidden, and the Thrush, high in the canopy, summon the strange, spectral song of the Ruddy Pigeon, searching for its closest missing kin and sounding its passing and passing out of the world forever.
+Now the spectral song of the Ruddy Pigeon, searching for its closest missing kin and sounding its passing and passing out of the world forever.

 May-soundways | High Spring | Pelham Hills